This article originally appeared on VICE Canada.

-In summary, the Liberals have set a federal legal age limit for purchasing pot at 18 years of age, though provinces can alter that as they see fit.
-Possession of 30 grams of cannabis will be legal.
-Edibles will be legal with restrictions.
-And Canadians will be permitted to grow four plants per residence.
-Producers must be licensed with the federal government.
-But the retail model as to how weed is sold will be left up to the provinces.
+In summary, the Liberals have set a federal legal age limit for purchasing pot at 18, though provinces can alter that as they see fit.
+Possession of 30 grams of cannabis will be legal, edibles will be legal with restrictions, and Canadians will be permitted to grow four plants per residence.
+Producers must be licensed with the federal government, but the retail model as to how weed is sold will be left up to the provinces.

 In the meantime, there are new proposed laws and changes to laws that could yield serious consequences.

-- Selling to a minor (under 18) or using a minor to commit a cannabis-related offence could land you up to 14 years in jail for an indictable (more serious) offence.
-The minimum penalty is a $15,000 fine and/or 18 months in prison for a summary offence.
-By comparison, establishments who sell liquor to minors in BC are subject to $7,500-$10,000 in fines or a brief suspension.
+- Selling to a minor under the age of 18 or using a minor to commit a cannabis-related offense could land you in jail for up to 14 years for an indictable (more serious) offense.
+The minimum penalty is a $15,000 CAD fine and/or 18 months in prison for a summary offense.
+By comparison, establishments who sell liquor to minors in British Columbia are subject to $7,500-$10,000 CAD in fines or a brief suspension.

-- Possession of more than 30 grams of dried flower; knowingly possessing weed that comes from outside the legal system; possessing a flowering plant into a public place is punishable by up to five years in jail for an indictable offence or a $5,000 fine and/or six months in jail for a summary conviction
+- Possession of more than 30 grams of dried flower; knowingly possessing weed that comes from outside the legal system; possessing a flowering plant into a public place is punishable by up to five years in jail for an indictable offense or a $5,000 CAD fine and/or six months in jail for a summary conviction.

-- Possessing more than four harvesting plants could result in 14 years of jail time for a summary conviction or 5,000 and/or six months in jail for a summary conviction; possessing more than four non-flowering plants is punishable by up to five years in jail for an indictable offence or a $5,000 fine and/or six months in jail for a summary conviction.
+- Possessing more than four harvesting plants could result in 14 years of jail time for a summary conviction or a $5,000 fine and/or six months in jail for a summary conviction; possessing more than four non-flowering plants is punishable by up to five years in jail for an indictable offense or a $5,000 fine and/or six months in jail for a summary conviction.

-- Selling cannabis without a license could land you up to 14 years in jail for an indictable offence or a $5,000 fine and/or six months in jail for a summary conviction.
+- Selling cannabis without a license could land you up to 14 years in jail for an indictable offense or a $5,000 fine and/or six months in jail for a summary conviction.

 In addition, the government is aggressively tackling the issue of stoned driving.